It’s important to agree in prayer. It’s also important to know when not to.

 And y’know, that’s fine.
 If you object to the prayer, you don’t have to say amen.
 Say nothing.

 Yeah, I’ve been there.
-I was in prayer meetings where I felt it was wrong to say amen.
-Weren’t large prayer meetings either; there were just four or five of us, and not saying amen was gonna get noticed.
+I was in prayer meetings where I felt it was just wrong to say amen.
+These weren’t large prayer meetings either: There were four or five of us, and not saying amen was gonna get noticed.

-Which I can live with.
+I can live with that.
 Other Christians really can’t.

-Sometimes they’re the person who prayed that nasty prayer, and they demand everyone agree with them.
+And yeah, sometimes they do agree with that nasty prayer, and demand everyone else agree too.
 It’s their

 Obviously none of these are good rationales.

-If we can’t sign off on a prayer—if our consciences won’t permit it—it’s actually sin if we cave to peer pressure and say amen anyway.
+If we can’t sign off on a prayer—if our consciences can’t permit it—it’s actually sin if we cave to the pressure and say amen anyway.
 Our consciences may be defective, but the Holy Spirit nonetheless uses them to point us the right way.

 Regardless, don’t capitulate and say amen when you don’t mean it.
 It’s not a complicated idea: It’s what Jesus himself taught.
 Let your yes be yes, your no be no,

-There are Christians who rarely say amen.
-They’ve taken it upon themselves to nitpick every prayer for quality, authenticity, and orthodoxy.
+I’ve known Christians who rarely say amen.
+They take it upon themselves to nitpick every prayer for quality, authenticity, and orthodoxy.
 If there’s any little thing they don’t like, to them it negates the entire prayer.
 Some of ’em aren’t okay with praying much of anything but

-I’ve been in more than one prayer group where if you pray anything these people differ with, they ask to pray next… and their prayers try to undo or nullify everything you just prayed, and even try to slip into their sermon-prayers a little instruction as to why you’re wrong.
-Since they’re talking to you, but pretending to talk to God,
+I’ve been in more than one prayer group where if you pray anything these people differ with, they ask to pray next… and then try to undo or nullify everything you just prayed.
+Even try to slip into their prayers a little mini-sermon as to why you’re wrong.
+Since they’re talking to you, but pretending to talk to God, yeah

 The hyper-critical petitioner is a really awful, graceless person to worship with.
-And sometimes they’re the prayer leaders.
+It’d better not be you!
+But sometimes they’re the prayer leaders.
 You’d better believe they won’t say amen along with your prayers.
 Only along with their own.

 So of course this is a warning lest we start getting that way.